smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 * **BREAKING CHANGE:** Make sure you run Home Assistant 2023.9 or higher to use the updated Rain Forecast Blueprint.
 It won't work with a Home Assistant version before 2023.9.

 **V1.73:**
-* Blueprints are now compatible with Awtrix Light V0.84.
-Make sure you read [the release notes of Awtrix Light 0.84](https://github.com/Blueforcer/awtrix-light/releases/tag/0.84) before you install these blueprints.
+* Blueprints are now compatible with Awtrix 3 V0.84.
+Make sure you read [the release notes of Awtrix 3 0.84](https://github.com/Blueforcer/awtrix3/releases/tag/0.84) before you install these blueprints.
 * You **HAVE TO** open each native/stock app automation and select the stock apps (time, date, humidity, temperature, battery) again in your automation and save the automation to make enabling and disabling of stock automations work for this version.
 * Fixed a bug in the rain forecast blueprint.